Fred Durst: Creed

-In June 2000, Limp Bizkit performed at the WXRK Dysfunctional Family Picnic, but showed up an hour late for their set.
-An Interscope spokesman stated that there was confusion over the band's set time.
-During the band's performance, Durst criticized Creed singer Scott Stapp, calling him "an egomaniac".
-Creed's representatives later presented Durst with an autographed anger management manual during an appearance on Total Request Live.
+In June 2000, Limp Bizkit performed at the WXRK Dysfunctional Family Picnic in Holmdel, New Jersey, but arrived an hour late for their set.
+An Interscope spokesman later stated that there was confusion over the band's set time.
+During the band's performance, Durst criticized Creed and their lead singer Scott Stapp in a lengthy diatribe before the performance of 'Break Stuff', calling him "an egomaniac".
+Creed's representatives later presented Durst with an autographed anger management manual following the show, as described by Durst during an appearance on Total Request Live.

 Placebo

 A feud between Limp Bizkit and Placebo began at a show Durst was hosting at Irving Plaza in December 1998.
 A side stage spat with Placebo singer Brian Molko led to Durst asking the crowd to chant "Placebo sucks!" prior to Placebo's performance.
 Molko later commented that nobody had told him that Durst would be hosting the show and that Placebo would have to follow opening act Kid Rock.
-Prior to introducing Staind as a part of K-Rock’s Dysfunctional Family Picnic in Holmdel, New Jersey in 1999, Durst once again encouraged the crowd to chant "Fuck Placebo".
+Prior to introducing Staind as a part of K-Rock's Dysfunctional Family Picnic in Holmdel, New Jersey in 1999, Durst once again encouraged the crowd to chant "Fuck Placebo".
 The feud was reignited during Big Day Out 2001, on which Placebo were billed below Limp Bizkit.
-By 2004, the feud had ended.
+By 2004, the feud had supposedly ended.

-Eminem

-Durst fell out with rapper and former friend Eminem, regarding the latter's feud with Everlast.
-This resulted in Eminem creating a diss track against Limp Bizkit entitled "Girls", on his D12 group's 2001 album Devil's Night.
-He would later reference Durst again in "Without Me", though the reference would be more neutral.
-Although Eminem directed insults at Durst, it was another member of Limp Bizkit, DJ Lethal, who caused the feud after claiming Everlast would handily beat Eminem in a fight.

-In 2016, Fred Durst was caught by the paparazzi in the street and made him to talk about Eminem, Korn, Mark Wahlberg and his band’s touring.
-Fred says:

-“Eminem used to be my hommie.
-I haven’t talked to him since he turned on me.
-I don’t know what happened but I still love him, I love this town, I like him as a person.
-I got mad love for him.”

-In 2021, Fred Durst addresses hate hurled at Limp Bizkit and negative comparison to Eminem on a song called “Love The Hate” from the group’s new album “Still Sucks”.